PRISM — Personality Profile · BD SELECT

 012345678910

 This is the dominant feature of the profile.
-Paulo is organised, rigorous and persistent: he plans meticulously, dislikes being caught unprepared, and follows through until objectives are met.
+Paulo is organised, rigorous and persistent.
+He plans with care and dislikes being caught unprepared.
+He follows through until goals are met.
 He keeps his environment ordered and his commitments reliable.
 The shadow side is rigidity — he can be stubborn, overly critical, and uncomfortable when plans are disrupted.

 Change